otcova/paperbit/book/src/core_concepts.md

 2. **PaperbitAPI**

 When using Paperbit the 99.9% of the time we are going to interact with the PaperbitAPI.
-Is the responsible of creating the frame data.
+It is the responsible of creating the frame data.
 When the PaperbitCanvas request a frame, PaperbitAPI will fire the needed events (OnStart, onDraw, onMouseMove, ...).
 Once all event returns, it will return to the PaperbitCanvas all the geometry.